 But today — at least when it comes to freelancing and contract work — the two roles tend to cover the same ground.
 Most clients expect their copyeditors to turn in publication-ready work, and vice versa.
 So you can think of this as more of an overall editing job.

 And there’s a ton of opportunity to get your foot in the door.
-Nearly all businesses have some sort of written content they produce, so it’s not hard to find work both online and in the real world.
+Nearly all businesses have some sort of written content they produce, so it’s not hard to find work both online and offline.

 Further reading: 10 online transcription jobs for beginners.